LATEST UPDATE – May 2021 – for original solutions scroll down…

-If, like me, you bought a Promise Pegasus R4 RAID with 4x 1tb or 2tb drives as soon as Thunderbolt was released and the Pegasus was available, you’ll probably have considered upgrading the unit with larger capacity hard drives, now that 6tb drives are readily available.
+If, like me, you bought a Promise Pegasus R4 RAID with 4x 1tb or 2tb drives as soon as Thunderbolt was released and the Pegasus was available, you’ll probably have considered upgrading the unit with larger capacity hard drives, now that bigger drives are readily available.

-So, to be safe, I consulted the Promise website and found their list of recommended drives – they test for compatibility and only suggest the ones that go through that process.
+To be safe, I consulted the Promise website and found their list of recommended drives – they test for compatibility and only suggest the ones that go through that process.

-- all drives should be replaced at the same time (of course, you must back up the content elsewhere first, then add it back to the new array you will create)
+- ideally all drives should be replaced at the same time (of course, you must back up the content elsewhere first, then add it back to the new array you will create)

 Next, I sought the advice of colleagues on Creative Cow – the verdict was unanimous: Promise will have tested many drives so it really is best to use only the ones they recommend.
 Although this was a little disappointing, especially as the Promise-recommended drive I found on Amazon was more expensive per terabyte than the 5tb and 6tb drives I found, I decided to play safe and avoid the huge hassle of a RAID problem in the middle of a big edit.